Strings of diquark-quark (QQ)Q baryon before phase transition: Diquark-quark (QQ)Q gluonic profile

+The fits return large residuals $\chi_{\rm{d.o.f}}^{2}(x_{i})$ which can readily seen from the chart of $\chi_{\rm{d.o.f}}^{2}(x_{i})$ in Fig.\ref{fig:ChiT09M}(a,b) at most planes.
+The consideration of string tension value $\sigma_{0}a^{2}=0.036$ reduces the residuals compared to the fits adopting $\sigma_{0}a^{2}=0.044$, even so, the poor fits are still persisting for diquark base diameter $A=2a$.
+This contrast with the good Y-string model's fits signals, thereof, a cross over of the flux-tube into the junction behavior.

+On the other hand, at the distant planes $x=3$ and $x=4$ from the diquark of wider base $A=4a$ the fits return good $\chi_{\rm{d.o.f}}^{2}$ values at large $QQ-Q$ separation $R$.
+These findings would indicate that the mesonic traits of the baryonic flux tube tend to show up in the vicinity of the quark rather than the diquark at large enough $R$.
+Similar manifestation in general $3Q$ configurations may be anticipated when two quarks are close enough relative to the third quark.

-At the same temperature $T/T_{c}=0.9$ We plot both fits the baryonic string Eq.~\eqref{eq:inplane_StrFluct} and mesonic string Eq.~\eqref{sol} in Fig.\ref{widfitx1}.
-The fit interval corresponds to $R \in [6,11]$.
-Remarkably, the lattice data for the diquark configuration $A=2a$ poorly matches the $Q\bar{Q}$ mesonic string.
-This rationalize that the junction effects may survive this temperature.
+At the temperature $T/T_c=0.9$, the lines corresponding to best fits of the baryonic string Eq.\eqref{eq:inplane_StrFluct} and mesonic string Eq.\eqref{sol} to the MS width are plotted in Fig.\ref{fig:widfitmid}(a) and Fig.\ref{fig:widfitx1}(a,b).
+The figures correspond to the middle plane $R/2$ and the planes $x=1,2$, respectively.
+The fits interval of the latter $R \in [5a,12a]$ and $R\in [7a,12a]$ for the former.
+The string tension is set to the value $\sigma_0 a^2=0.036$.

+Both figures display the poor fit of the mesonic string to the lattice data of the diquark-quark $(QQ)Q$ at this temperature scale.
+The plots, on the other hand, show the good correspondence of the baryonic string model with the data reflecting the returned $\chi^{2}_{\rm{d.o.f}}$ values in Tables~\ref{tab:T09P} and plotted in Fig.\ref{fig:ChiT09M}(c,d).
+This supports that junction interactions ensue in this temperature.

-On the other-hand, at the lower temperature $T/T_c=0.8$ we enlisted in Table~\ref{T08PM} the returned $\chi^{2}(x)$ from the fits to the in-plane fluctuations $W_{y}^{2}(x)$ of the diquark-quark $(QQ)Q$.
-The two panels in the table compares the fits for both the mesonic and baryonic strings given by Eq.~\eqref{sol} and Eq.~\eqref{eq:inplane_StrFluct}, respectively.
+At the lower temperature $T/T_c=0.8$, the returned $\chi^{2}(x_{i})$ from the fits to MS width $W_{\parallel}^{2}(x_{i})$ of the diquark-quark are enlisted in Table~\ref{tab:T08PM}.
+The two panels in the table compare the fits of both the mesonic and baryonic strings Eq.\eqref{sol} and Eq.\eqref{eq:inplane_StrFluct} fixing the string tension to the value $\sigma_{0}a^{2}=0.044$ on the fit interval $R\in[5a,12a]$, respectively.

-The fits return good values of $\chi^{2}(x)$ at the first four considered planes compared to the corresponding fits for baryonic string Tables.\ref{T09P}.
-This is reflected in the plots of Fig.~\ref{widfitT08} which compare the resultant fits of both strings at temperature $T/T_{c}=0.8$.
-The diminish of the deviations (Fig.~\ref{widfitx1}) of the lattice data from the mesonic string's width profile is palpable.
+The fits of the mesonic string returns good $\chi_{\rm{d.o.f}}^{2}(x_{i})$ at $x=1,2$ planes.
+This is depicted in the plots Fig.\ref{fig:widfitx1}(c,d).
+Also Fig.\ref{fig:widfitmid}(b) show good match considering fit interval $R\in [7a,12a]$.
+The diminishing of the deviations in Fig.\ref{fig:widfitmid}(a) and Fig.\ref{fig:widfitx1}(a,b) of the lattice data from the mesonic string's width profile is palpable.

-The Y-string model at the depicted planes $x=1$ and $x=2$ the in-plane fluctuations of the diquark-quark flux-tube return good $\chi^{2}(x)$ base lengths $A=2a$ (see Fig.~\ref{widfitT08}).
-The diquark-quark and $Q\bar{Q}$ similarity manifest obviously.
-This points to the subtle effects of the junction as the Y-string approaches the limit of its mesonic counterpart at this temperature.\\ ~\\